rinafcode/teachLink_web/README.md

 ### 🌐 `web/README.md`

-# Teachme Web
+# TeachlINK Web

-This is the web frontend for the Teachme platform.
-Built to deliver a responsive, interactive experience for users accessing Teachme via desktop or browser.
+This is the web frontend for the Teachlink platform.
+Built to deliver a responsive, interactive experience for users accessing Teachlink via desktop or browser.

 ## 🛠 Tech Stack
 - React.js (Vite or Next.js)